EForce11/ShutdownTimer/README.md

 # ShutdownTimer.sh

 This simple Linux and Windows shell scripts is used to set a shutdown timer or cancel a scheduled shutdown.
+Check Windows and Linux directories to more information about usage.

 ## License